 The following details are regularly reviewed and updated, so please do keep checking back.

-They must observe strict social distancing and hygiene practices.
+They must observe strict social distancing and hygiene practices after conducting a risk assessment.
+Staff members and volunteers must not be pressured or compelled but be willing of their own volition to take part.
 Anyone who falls into the government requirements to isolate at home for any period of time should not be in attendance.

 Please follow the full live streaming guidance available on ElimNET

-Sadly, weddings, baptism and dedications should be postponed in line with the clear advice from the government.
+Sadly, baptisms should be postponed in line with the clear advice from the government.

 Only immediate family members can attend as allowed by the crematorium.
-A distance of 2 metres is to be maintained between every household group, as per Public Health England guidelines.
+A physical distancing is to be maintained between every household group, as per the relevant Public Health England guidelines.